cjairm/javascript/Algorithms-JS/001_anagram/README.md

 # Pseudo code

-This was my thinking before the resolve the problem.
+This was my thinking before resolve the problem.
 ```
 create function called "isAnagramValid"

     if both strings has the same length... we continue

     Iterate first string and save how many letters exists